 After you get settled in your room, take a thousand pictures and get all dolled up, head to dinner in Disney Springs.
 Great restaurants many of which have live music and amazing menus makes this a perfect first spot on a Bachelorette Weekend.
 After dinner, head to another bar like Wine Bar George or Hangar Bar or visit some shops, but make sure to get to bed semi-early for the park day!

 This was our park day!
 Purchase Park Hopper tickets and start with a coffee at the Magic Kingdom.
-Get fast passes for Seven Dwarfs Mine Train, Space Mountain, and Peter Pan’s Flight.
+Head to either Seven Dwarfs Mine Train, Space Mountain, and Peter Pan’s Flight first or grab a Lightening Lane.
 After your castle picture and possibly a few more rides head to Hollywood Studios for lunch, Slinky Dog Dash, Rockin’ Roller Coaster, Tower Of Tower and don’t forget to check out Galaxy’s Edge if you have time.
 The Frozen Sing-Along is also fun for a group of ladies!
 For your final park hop head to Epcot to eat and drink around the World Showcase and amazing fireworks.
 End the night on the Disney Boardwalk at the Dueling Piano Bar.

 You can mix this up if you want to do Animal Kingdom or do two park days with two parks each day.
 I like a Magic Kingdom/Epcot Combo and Animal Kingdom/Hollywood Studios combo personally.
 If you do Animal Kingdom make sure to check out Kilimanjaro Safaris, Expedition Everest and Flight of Passage.